18F/lean-product-design/README.md

 ### Thanks

-Our guide is based on ideas and materials from Jeff Gothelf and Josh Seiden's book: *Lean UX.*
+Our guide is primarily based on our experience practicing lean UX with teams at 18F, but also draws from ideas and materials from Jeff Gothelf and Josh Seiden's book: *Lean UX.*

+### Contributing

+Please feel free to post comments here in the repo as issues, or reach out to Nick Brethauer, at nicholas.brethauer at GSA dot gov.

 ### Public domain